 Benefits from reducing emissions should be estimated using the standard benefit calculation; that is, by multiplying the quantity of reduced emissions of each pollutant in various future years by the dollar value of avoiding each ton of emissions of that pollutant in that year.
-For the example calculation, assume that the project will lower $PM{2.5}$ by 10 metric tons annually; using the values from Table A-6 above, in 2023 and 2032 this reduction would result in \$8.1 million and \$9.1 million in benefits, respectively:
+For the example calculation, assume that the project will lower $PM{2.5}$ by 10 metric tons annually; using the values from Table A-6 above, in 2023 and 2032 this reduction would result in \$9.5 million and \$10.7 million in benefits, respectively:

-PM2.5 Reduction Benefit = Quanity Reduced x Monetized Value in given year = 10 metric tons in 2023 x \$810,500/metric ton = \$8,105,000 in 2023 PM2.5 Reduction Benefit = Quanity Reduced x Monetized Value in given year = 10 metric tons in 2032 x \$907,600/metric ton = \$9,076,000 in 2032
+PM2.5 Reduction Benefit = Quanity Reduced x Monetized Value in given year = 10 metric tons in 2023 x \$951,000/metric ton = \$9,510,000 in 2023 PM2.5 Reduction Benefit = Quanity Reduced x Monetized Value in given year = 10 metric tons in 2032 x \$1,069,000/metric ton = \$10,690,000 in 2032

 Other emissions should be calculated similarly with their respective monetized value in a given year.
 The economic value of reduced emissions during each year of the project's lifetime would then be discounted to its present value for use in the overall BCA evaluation.
-For non-CO2 emissions, these values should be discounted at 7%, the same as other benefits and costs in the BCA.
-For CO2 or CO2-equivalents, the values should be discounted at 3% and 7%.
-However, in accordance with OMB guidance relating to long-term impacts, DOT will rely on the 3 percent rate.
+For non-CO2 emissions, these values should be discounted at 3.1%, the same as other benefits and costs in the BCA.
+For CO2 or CO2-equivalents, the values should be discounted at 2.0%.